Lawn Maintenance

 Remember...
 Much of the work for a top class lawn takes place at the end or weather permitting out of the growing season

-Have your lawns scarifed at least once per year to remove any thatch, dead grass and moss.
-Apply a mosskiller or autumn winter fertiliser if necessary will ensure that your lawn will be growing sufficiently over the winter.
+Scarify at least once per year (over the autumn/ winter) to remove any thatch, dead grass and moss.
+Apply a mosskiller or autumn/winter fertiliser if necessary will ensure that your lawn will be growing sufficiently over the winter.

 Top Dress Annually